mi-noong/mi-noong/README.md

 Good day!🌻
 I'm an aspiring Frontend Developer eager to grow in the field.🔥 <br>
-I'm interested in building apps with Flutter and React.💻
+I'm interested in building apps with Flutter and React Native.💻

 <br/>